rwaples/Copenhagen/Files/day1.md

 **IMPORTANT NOTE**: These commands are given as a mere example as, in practise, such analyses should be performed on larger genomic regions.

-We want to select only a subset of PEL samples with high Native American ancestry.
+We want to select only a subset of PEL samples with high Native American ancestry, or check the level of admixture in our NAM samples.
 We use ngsAdmix, which again works on genotype probabilities and not on individual calls.
 This is suitable for low-depth data.

 ngsAdmix requires genotype likelihoods in BEAGLE format as input.
 We can compute these quantities with ANGSD with `-doGlf 2`.
 ```
-$ANGSD/angsd -P 4 -b ALL_noCHB.bamlist -ref $REF -out Results/ALL \
+$ANGSD/angsd -P 4 -b $DATA/ALL.bamlist -ref $REF -out Results/ALL \
         -uniqueOnly 1 -remove_bads 1 -only_proper_pairs 1 -trim 0 -C 50 -baq 1 \
-        -minMapQ 20 -minQ 20 -minInd 30 -setMinDepth 20 -setMaxDepth 200 -doCounts 1 \
+        -minMapQ 20 -minQ 20 -minInd 40 -setMinDepth 50 -setMaxDepth 200 -doCounts 1 \
         -GL 1 -doMajorMinor 1 -doMaf 1 -skipTriallelic 1 \
         -SNP_pval 1e-4 \
         -doGlf 2 &> /dev/null
 ```

-We assume 3 ancestral populations (Europeans, Africans and Native Americans) making up the genetic diversity of our samples.
+We assume 4 ancestral populations making up the genetic diversity of our samples.
-Therefore we compute admixture proportions with 3 ancestral components.
+Therefore we compute admixture proportions with 4 ancestral components.
 ```
-K=3
+K=4
 $NGSADMIX -likes Results/ALL.beagle.gz -K $K -outfiles Results/ALL.admix.K$K -P 4 -minMaf 0.02 &> /dev/null
 ```

 We now combine samples IDs with admixture proportions and inspect the results.
 ```
-paste ALL_noCHB.bamlist Results/ALL.admix.K$K.qopt > Results/ALL.admix.K$K.txt
+paste $DATA/ALL.bamlist Results/ALL.admix.K$K.qopt > Results/ALL.admix.K$K.txt
 less -S Results/ALL.admix.K$K.txt
 ```

-From these quantities we can extract how many samples (and which ones) have a high proportion of Native American ancestry (e.g. >0.90).
+From these quantities we can extract how many samples (and which ones) have a high proportion of Native American ancestry (e.g. >0.90) if you worjk
 We can also plot the individual ancestral proportions for PEL samples.
 We need to specify the order of ancestral populations in the admixture file `Results/ALL.admix.K$K.txt`.

+Please note that the following code is provided as a pure example.
+You may need to modify the script for using it on different data sets.
-In my case these are PEL LWK TSI
+In my case these are NAM CHB TSI LWK:
 ```
-Rscript Scripts/getUnadmixed.R 0.90 PEL LWK TSI
+Rscript Scripts/getUnadmixed.R 0.90 PEL LWK TSI CHB
 ```
 Inspect the results.
 ```
-less -S Results/PEL_unadm.BAMs.txt
+less -S Results/PEL.unadm.BAMs.txt
-# if you want to see the image, again copy it to your local machine
-# evince Results/ALL.admix.PEL.pdf
+evince Results/ALL.admix.pdf
 ```

 Now we have a subset of putative Native American samples.
-Then, we could perform all analyses considering only these samples.
+Then, one could perform all analyses considering only these samples.

 ------------------